This guide walks you through the process of creating a basic batch-driven solution.

 implements Spring Batch’s ItemProcessor

 interface.
-This makes it easy to wire the code into a batch job that you define further down in this guide.
+This makes it easy to wire the code into a batch job that you will define later in this guide.
 According to the interface, you receive an incoming Person

 object, after which you transform it to an upper-cased Person